 On October 9th, 2018, Santa Barbara City Council voted 6-1 to adopt an ordinance prohibiting the distribution and sale of plastic straws and stirrers as well as limitations to the distribution of plastic cutlery which can only be provided "upon request".

-"Restrictions on the Provision of Plastic Straws, Stirrers, & Cutlery" Summary as approved on October 9th, 2018
+"Restrictions on the Provision of Plastic Straws, Stirrers, & Cutlery" Full Ordinance Text (PDF)

 What does it do?

 Why are compostable plast-based plastic straws not permitted?